Nyuto Onsenkyo 乳頭温泉郷

 Seven stunning hot springs within Towada-Hachimantai National Park

 Located in the foothills of Mt.
-Nyuto in Towada-Hachimantai National Park, Nyuto Onsekyo is a hot springs village blessed with natural spring waters that flow up from deep beneath the area's virgin beech forest.
-The establishment of the village as a hot spring resort dates back more than 350 years, when feudal lords seeking recovery from travel or battle visited inns in the area.
+Nyuto in Towada-Hachimantai National Park , Nyuto Onsenkyo is a hot springs village blessed with natural spring waters that flow up from deep beneath the area's virgin beech forest.
+Nyuto Onsenkyo is made up of 7 hot springs and dates back more than 350 years, when the lords of Akita, seeking recovery from travel or battle, visited inns in the area.

 - Exploring the primeval beech forest surrounding the onsen village